 We need to talk about a very private subject: data privacy.
 Specifically, data privacy laws.

-Data privacy laws are not particularly new: HIPAA (protecting our personal health information) turns 23 years old this year, the GLBA (protecting our financial data) turns 20, PCI DSS (covering credit card data) turns 15.
+Data privacy laws are not particularly new: HIPAA (protecting our personal health information) turned 23 years old this year, the GLBA (protecting our financial data) turns 20, PCI DSS (covering credit card data) turns 15.
 FERPA, a law protecting student educational data (that “permanent record” the school always threatened would be forever marred by any misdeed) has been on the books since 1974!

 But what is new is the sheer volume of information about us that exists in digital form now and the way businesses collect and use this personal data.
 It’s not merely companies selling our data to advertisers, something Facebook and Google are notoriously good at; the practice of analyzing and deriving insight from customer data is extremely common today.